nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 ## PWM

 C.H.I.P.
-Pro can output a PWM signal up to 24 MHz.
-Two PWM pins are available for your LED fading and motor control needs.
+Pro can output a PWM signal up to 24 MHz on two pins (PWM0 and PWM1).
 The Dev Kit also features two places to connect servos to that provide the power needed to drive them.

 ### Access PWM via sysfs